 The Admission Committee presently consists of the principal and advisory members.
 The admission policy stresses the importance of admitting students from families who are strongly committed to the philosophy of the school.
 Other considerations include class size, ability to meet student needs, and potential for an excellent partnership between home, church and school.

 OCS does not require uniforms.
 The goal of dress code is to be neat, clean and modest.
-The details of dress code are addressed in the school handbook which is available in the Student Handbook.

 The elementary program offers enrichment activities including music, technology, library services, physical education and art.
 The secondary program offers a wide range of activities entailing service, academics, sports, the arts, media center and social activities.